Ryderjj89/esv-bible/README.md

 ## Setup

 1. Clone this repository
-2. The ESV Bible data will be automatically downloaded during Docker build from the GitHub repository
+2. Run `docker-compose up` (uses pre-built image from Docker Hub)
-3. Run `docker-compose up --build`
+3. The ESV Bible data is included in the Docker image

 ## Usage